mockk/mockk/ANDROID.md

 ## Implementation

 Implementation is based on [dexmaker](https://github.com/linkedin/dexmaker) project.
-With Android P instrumentation tests may use full power of inline instrumentation, so object mocks, static mocks and mocking of final classes are supported.
-Before Android P only subclassing can be employed and that means you need 'all-open' plugin.
+With Android P, instrumentation tests may use full power of inline instrumentation, so object mocks, static mocks and mocking of final classes are supported.
+Before Android P, only subclassing can be employed, so you will need the 'all-open' plugin.

-Unfortunately, public CIs alike Travis and Circle are not supporting emulation of Android P because of absense of ARM Anroid P images.
-Hope this will change soon.
+Unfortunately, public CIs such as Travis and Circle are not supporting Android P emulation due to the absence of ARM Android P images.
+Hopefully, this will change soon.

 ## Supported features